torvalds/linux/Documentation/teaching/so2/assign0-kernel-api.rst

 QuickStart
 ==========

-Start the implementation of the assignment from `this repository <https://gitlab.cs.pub.ro/so2/0-list>`__ following the instructions in the `README.md file <https://gitlab.cs.pub.ro/so2/0-list/-/blob/master/README.md>`__.
+It is mandatory to start the implementation of the assignment from the code skeleton found in the `list.c <https://gitlab.cs.pub.ro/so2/0-list/-/blob/master/src/list.c>`__ file.
+You should follow the instructions in the `README.md file <https://gitlab.cs.pub.ro/so2/0-list/-/blob/master/README.md>`__ of the `assignment's repo <https://gitlab.cs.pub.ro/so2/0-list>`__.

 Tips
 ----